learn-co-curriculum/dsc-regression-boston-lab/README.md

 # Crime has a negative relationship with price i.e. less crime > higher price and vice vera
 # Crime does not show any clear signs heteroscedasticity
 # Crime has a low r-squared so not such a good fit
-# Residuals not normally distributed (needs log normalization that we'll see in next section)
+# Residuals are not normally distributed (needs log normalization that we'll see in next section)

-# a positive relationship between dis and medv
+# A positive relationship exists between dis and medv
 # dis residual plots show some signs of heteroscadasticity as cone shaped residuals
 # normality is still questionable